 The teacher in a sense is the principal cause of the instruments used by the pupil in acquiring knowledge.
 Of this there can be no doubt.
 "The external agent acts only by helping the internal agent and providing it with the means by 'which it can enter into act.'
-"51 Thus it is that St. Thomas observes that it is . . . "through the instrumentality, as it were, of what is told him, the natural reason of the pupil arrives at a knowledge of the things which he did not know."
-52 As Smith has put it: ". . . the teacher is like the manufacturer of tools; the learner is like the user."
-33 light but none the less "he is in a certain sense a cause of the intelligible species, insofar as he offers us certain signs of intelligible likenesses, which our understanding receives from those signs and keeps within itself."
-34
+"81 Thus it is that St. Thomas observes that it is ... "through the instrumentality, as it were, of what is told him, the natural reason of the pupil arrives at a knowledge of the things which he did not know."82 As Smith has put it: "... the teacher is like the manufacturer of tools; the learner is like the user."
+88